"""Unified threshold optimization for binary and multiclass classification.

 ) -> tuple[np.ndarray, float, np.ndarray]:

-"""Numba coordinate ascent for multiclass macro-F1 with optional sample weights.
+"""Numba coordinate ascent for multiclass macro-F1 with sample weights.

 Predict via argmax over (p - tau).
 We iteratively adjust one class's